yoctoproject/poky/documentation/ref-manual/variables.rst

       The revision currently checked out for the OpenEmbedded-Core layer (path determined by :term:`COREBASE`).

+   :term:`MIME_XDG_PACKAGES`
+      The current implementation of the :ref:`mime-xdg <ref-classes-mime-xdg>` class cannot detect ``.desktop`` files installed through absolute symbolic links.
+Use this setting to make the class create post-install and post-remove scripts for these packages anyway, to invoke the ``update-destop-database`` command.

    :term:`MIRRORS`
       Specifies additional paths from which the OpenEmbedded build system gets source code.
 When the build system searches for source code, it